Equine Metabolic Syndrome

 - a decrease in athletic performance

 While certain prescription medications can play a role in the management of Equine Metabolic Syndrome, there is no FDA-approved drug to treat EMS like there is with PPID.
-Veterinarians recommend a combination of diet, exercise, and medical therapy to achieve a healthy weight, enhance the response of insulin, and reduce the risk of laminitis.
+Veterinarians recommend a combination of diet, exercise, and medical therapy to achieve a healthy weight, reduce insulin concentrations, and lower the risk of laminitis.

-- removing grain from the diet and replacing it with either a ration balancer or a vitamin/mineral supplement so that the horse’s daily protein, vitamin, and mineral requirements are met
+- removing grains or concentrates from the diet and replacing it with either a low NSC ration balancer or a vitamin/mineral supplement so that the horse’s daily protein, vitamin, and mineral requirements are met

-- restricting pasture or even completely eliminating grazing, especially when NSC levels are high such as spring and fall
+- restricting pasture or even completely eliminating grazing, especially when NSC levels are high such as in the spring and fall

-- testing hay for NSC content if slightly high, soaking for 30 minutes in warm water or 60 minutes in cold water before draining and feeding
+- providing low-NSC hay, which means testing hay for NSC content.
+If slightly high, soak the hay for 30 minutes in warm water or 60 minutes in cold water before draining and feeding

 This disclaimer for workout videos and equipment in people could just as easily be applied to horses:

-That is because exercise recommendations for EMS must take into account whether the horse or pony is currently suffering from laminitis or is sound and pain free.
-Also just like in people, early research in horses suggests that exercise not only helps reduce weight, it also helps improve insulin sensitivity in those affected with metabolic syndrome.
-While all levels of exercise help burn calories, intense exercise (such as cantering) may be required to affect insulin resistance.
-Horses should be introduced to exercise gradually at the direction of a veterinarian and the intensity and duration increased slowly over time.
+That is because exercise recommendations for EMS must take into account whether the horse or pony is currently in a bout of laminitis or is sound and pain-free.
+Also just like in people, research in horses suggests that exercise not only helps reduce weight, but it also helps improve insulin sensitivity in those affected with metabolic syndrome.
+In non-laminitic horses, all levels of exercise are beneficial in burning calories and improving insulin sensitivity.
+Horses should be introduced to exercise gradually at the direction of a veterinarian with the intensity and duration increased slowly over time.

 When a horse or pony with EMS does not respond to changes in diet and exercise, the veterinarian may prescribe oral medication to jumpstart weight loss and improve insulin sensitivity.
-Most commonly used is a high dose of Thyro-L (levothyroxine sodium) for several months while feed is restricted.
-Once the desired weight loss occurs, the horse can be gradually weaned off the product.
+Most commonly used is a dose of Thyro-L (levothyroxine sodium) for 3 to 6 months while feed is restricted.
+Once the desired weight loss is achieved, the horse can be gradually weaned off the product.
 The second drug is metformin, used to treat Type II Diabetes in people.
 Unfortunately, it is poorly absorbed in horses and doesn’t appear as successful in improving insulin sensitivity.

 SmartPak strongly encourages you to consult your veterinarian regarding specific questions about your horse's health.
 This information is not intended to diagnose or treat any disease, and is purely educational.